Fardeenfk20/apnacollege-demo2/README.md

 # apnacollege-demo2
-this is my first repository
+this is my first or second repository author - fardeenfk